Take the 30 Day Decluttering Challenge For A Clutter-Free Home!

 If you need storage solutions, check out these 10 Hacks To Clear The Clutter.

-So are you ready to take the decluttering challenge?
+So are you ready to take the 30 Day Declutter Challenge?

-You will be using these things every day as you tackle the clutter, so have them ready.
+You will use these things daily as you tackle the clutter, so have them ready.

 Now it’s time to minimize clutter and simplify your life!